gedeschaines/threeD/README.md

 ## Background ##

 The genesis of **threeD** began around 1986 as a Pascal program to perform 3D rendering of solid shapes on an Apple Mac, which only had 2D, 1-bit graphics capability.
 The progam was developed solely to learn and apply hidden surface removal algorithms before the advent of readily available 3D graphics libraries such as IRIS GL, Direct3D and OpenGL.
-At that time, most raster graphics hardware could perform 2D polygon drawing and filling, but multi-buffer (vertex, depth, frame, etc.) rendering pipelines were only available on expensive systems with proprietary graphics hardware, drivers and libraries, such as those developed by SGI and Tektronix.
+At that time, most raster graphics hardware could perform 2D polygon drawing and filling, but multi-buffer (vertex, depth, frame, etc.) rendering pipelines were only available on expensive systems with proprietary graphics hardware, drivers and libraries, such as those developed by Intergraph, SGI and Tektronix.
 Most 3D rendering was performed in software, thus extremely CPU and memory intensive, and very slow; not at all conducive for realtime 3D rendering and animation.

 Around the early 1990's, being employed at a weapon systems analysis firm involved in engineering analyses and simulation for SAM early warning and countermeasures projects provided an incentive to convert the Pascal program to FORTRAN and tailor it to process flight path and trajectory output files from several air combat and 3-DOF/6-DOF missile flyout simulations.
 It was primarily used as a post-processimg visualization tool to assist in simulation enhancement and V&V activities, and to generate presentation material illustrating areas of interest and concern.
 During this period the program evolved into several variants for different computing systems and graphics libraries.

-By late 1990's and early 2000's, having resigned from the weapon systems analysis firm, continued work with the program languished and it became a novelty item to install on various personal Linux and Windows/Cygwin systems to evaluate X11 features, capabilites and resolve compatiblity issues.
-Recently it's been installed and executed on a WSL2 Ubuntu 20.04 distribution for MS Windows 10 Pro version 22H2 (OS Build 19045.3570) running VcXsrv X Server version 1.20.9.0 (3 Jan 2021).
+By late 1990's and early 2000's, having resigned from the weapon systems analysis firm, continued work with the program languished.
+It became a novelty item to install on various personal Linux and Windows/Cygwin systems to evaluate X11 features amd capabilites, and resolve compatiblity issues.
+Recently it's been installed and executed on WSL2 Ubuntu 20.04 distribution for MS Windows 10 Pro version 22H2 (OS Build 19045.3570) running VcXsrv X Server version 1.20.9.0 (3 Jan 2021).
 Documented herein are the results of this effort.

 ## Repository Structure ##